kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

  - Node Resource Management

 Many kubernetes system components currently support these features.
 Many more components that support these features are in development.
-The following is meant not meant to be an exhaustive list, but gives the current set of use cases for these metrics.
+The following is not meant to be an exhaustive list, but gives the current set of use cases for these metrics.

 Metrics requirements for resource feasibility checking and node resource management, based on kubernetes component needs, are as follows:
  - Kubelet